duffman4evr/diiicalc/README.md

 - Look and feel has been updated a tiny bit.
 A slighly grey background should make the calculator easier on the eyes ;)
 - Back button functionality has been improved.
 No more 'confirm resubmit' issues.

-===KNOWN ISSUES===

-- The Diablo 3 API reports buffed (rather than unbuffed) values to this calculator.
-Due to this, the calculator will have the best accuracy if you log your character off without any defensive passive skills.
-Once Blizzard fixes the D3 API, this will no longer be necessary.
-If they take too long to fix it, I will implement a workaround.
-- Life regen is not yet taken into account.
-Getting a value for this requires many requests to the Diablo 3 profile API, and applications are limited in the amount of requests they can make.
-- Life steal (percentage-based) is not taken into account due the offensive stat calculation requirements for such a stat.
-- Life gain % is not factored in to vitality gain EHP analysis.

 ------------VERSION 1.2:------------

 ===UPDATES===